fenago/intro-ruby/lab_guides/Lab_5.md

 concept and it is worth calling special attention to it.

 As mentioned already, you can think about subclasses as being \"types\" of the base class.
-In the following chapter, we will model people in an organization.
+In the following lab, we will model people in an organization.
 What are the common characteristics of persons in an organization?
 At a minimum, they likely all have a name, an email address, and a role in the organization.
 Can you think of other common